johnfurlong98/JohnFurlong-Heroku-Predictor/readme.md

 **Heroku Live Link:**
 [House Price Prediction Dashboard](https://john-furlong-price-predictor-ee67ab0394fa.herokuapp.com/)

+**Note:** Remove Heroku-specific files (e.g., `Procfile`) when deploying to Streamlit, where the app and XGBoost run smoothly.

 **Steps:**
-1. Set up GitHub repository with code, models, data, and requirements.
+1. Prepare GitHub repo with models, code, and data.
-2. Include `Procfile` and `runtime.txt` for Heroku.
+2. Add `Procfile` and `runtime.txt` for Heroku if using Heroku.
-3. Deploy via Heroku CLI or web interface.
+3. Deploy on Heroku or run on Streamlit.
-4. Access the deployed app using the provided Heroku URL.

 ---